bibek22/blog/content/misc/pelican-howto.md

 ### Why Pelican ?
 **Short Answer:** Because, Python !
-**Long Answer:** Well, I don't really have a long answer to this.
+**Long Answer:** Well, I don't really have a long answer.
 Admittedly, I haven't tried any other Static Site Generators besides Pelican.
-But of course I don't want to learn ruby(jekyll) just to run my blog.
+But of course I don't want to pick up ruby(jekyll) just to run my blog.
 So, Pelican is the perfect fit.

 ### What do I need ?
 You'll need `python3`, `virtualenv`, `pip3` and a little bit of patience.